 The Sense is capable of tracking activities such as running, cycling, swimming, weights and so on.
 It even comes with its built-in workouts for you to either include in your routine or starts out with.

 As per Fitbit’s nature, there is a built-in heart rate monitor that provides accurate measurements and a spot-on GPS feature to map where your workouts take you.

 - Great fitness features.

 - Solid battery life.

-The Garmin Forerunner series has been considered some of the best fitness watches in the industry, and the Forerunner 35 is no exception to that rule.
-This model strays away from the more rugged and industrial design that Garmin typically adopts for its watch models, and instead provides a sleek, modern design that doesn’t inhibit the wrists range of motion.
+The Garmin Forerunner series has produced some amazing watches, and the Forerunner 55 is no exception.
+This model stays away from the more rugged and industrial design of the higher-end Garmin models, and instead provides a sleek, modern look that doesn’t inhibit the wrist’s range of motion.

-You’ll be able to track a lot of things concerning your heart rate such as your heart rate, heart rate zone, and calories burned.
-With the built-in GPS, your watch will be able to track speed, distance and your location to give you the most accuracy on your workout and once you get all your stats, you can upload them to compare to friends and family that have the same device.
+You’ll be able to track a lot of things concerning your fitness, such as your heart rate, heart rate zone, and calories burned.
+With the built-in GPS, your watch will be able to track speed, distance and location to give you the most accuracy on your workout.

 - Tracks interval training

 - The software has compatibility issues with some phones.

 Suunto’s newest model, the Spartan Trainer, is a sleeker version of the Spartan Sports, made for thinner wrists and individuals who prefer a lighter watch.
 The 218 x 218 resolution screen shows a large variety of options that come with the watch.